pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/helm_install.md

         You have the option to:

         1. [Create those secrets](../../../how-tos/advanced-data-operations/secrets/#create-a-secret) ahead of time then supply their names in the `secretName` field of your values.yaml (Recommended option).
-        OR
         1. For a quick installation, put the secrets' values in the dedicated fields of your values.yaml.
-In such case, those will populate Pachyderm's default `pachyderm-bootstrap-config` secret.
+In such cases, those will populate Pachyderm's default `pachyderm-bootstrap-config` secret.

         Find the complete list of helm values that can control secret values here:
         ```